 - Alternatively, you can book this day tour that has all the main attractions in one affordable and fun package, including Miyajima Island.

 READ MORE: Be sure to add these other activities to your Hiroshima day trip.

 4) Kyoto – Toei Kyoto Studio Park and Nijo Castle

 Known as the cultural capital of Japan, Kyoto (Capital-City) was the seat of the Imperial Court from 794 until 1869, until the Meiji Restoration when the Emperor and his Court moved to Tokyo (Eastern-Capital).

-A fabulous city for shopping and eating, Kyoto is famous for young ladies known as Geisha or Geiko in the Kyoto dialect.
+A fabulous city for day trips from Osaka, Kyoto is famous for its historic landmarks, beautiful scenery near Lake Biwa, and young ladies known as Geisha or Geiko in the Kyoto dialect.

-The other option is to ask tourist information at Kyoto for the dates of the annual Odori dance performances of Geishas.
+The other option is to ask tourist information stops in Kyoto for the dates of the annual Odori dance performances of Geishas.

-Nishiki Market is a must-see when in Kyoto.
+Nishiki Market is a must-see on a day trip to the historic city of Kyoto.